-2.3 Community provision
+2.4 Community Provision

-The millwall community scheme (Lions Centre), is within the development area and is a local venue for sport sport and health related activities and community activities, with a meeting room, mulit-purpose and sports facilities on site.
-Other communit facilities close by ar the Tustin Community Centre to the south and Silwood community centre to the north.
+The Millwall Community Scheme (Lions Centre) is within the Development Area and is a local venue for sport and health related activities and community activities, with a meeting room, multi-purpose room and sport facilities on site.
+Other community facilities close by are the Tustin Community Centre to the south and the Silwood Community centre to the north.

-Hillsong Church, The Lewisham Thunder Basketball Club and the Fusion Table Tennis Club occupy buildings long Stockholm Road as 'meanwhile' uses.
+Hillsong Church, The Lewisham Thunder Basketball Club and the Fusion Table Tennis Club occupy buildings along Stockholm Road as 'meanwhile' uses.